Hi-Angel/notes-backup/perf.md

 After a record is ready, `flamegraph` package can be used as `perf script | stackcollapse-perf.pl | flamegraph.pl > out.svg`.

 Order: there's none.
 Don't count on right-to-left or otherwise columns location as meaning anything — they don't, it's random.

+# links

+Some discussion on formatting involving a perf developer https://lwn.net/Articles/379949/